Height Increase Info Logo

 Recovery After LATN Procedure

-At HII, recovery planning is individualized to ensure safe mobilization, optimal consolidation, and long-term limb alignment.
+At HII, recovery planning is individualized to ensure safe mobilization, optimal bone consolidation, and long-term limb alignment.